I tried basic authentication using Apache

 vi index.html

-Write down anything you like about the contents.
-Since this is a test for Virtualhost, the wording should be as follows.
+The content can be anything you like.
+Since this is a test for Virtualhost, use the following text

 This is a test for the basic document

-When you are finished writing, save with :wq and close the page.
+Once you have written, save it with :wq and close the page

-Next, create a Virtualhost conf file like the one we will create this time.
+Next, create a conf file for the Virualhost you are creating this time

-In order to read the conf file, it needs to be placed under /etc/httpd/conf.d, so move it to the file under conf.
+In order to load the conf file, it needs to be placed under /etc/httpd/conf.d, so move it to the file under conf

 cd /etc/httpd/conf.d/

-Once you can move to the conf directory, create a conf for Virtualhost.
+Once you have navigated to the conf directory, create a conf for the Virtualhost

 vi vhost.conf